OWASP/www-project-threat-modeling-playbook/index.md

 ---
 # Current location

-We published the Threat Modeling Playbook in markdown in an OWASP [GitHub repository](https://github.com/OWASP/threat-modeling-playbook).
+We donated our [Threat Modeling Playbook](https://www.toreon.com/threat-modeling-playbook/) in markdown in an OWASP [GitHub repository](https://github.com/OWASP/threat-modeling-playbook).

 # Intro
 We aim to improve product and software security with our new OWASP threat modeling playbook.
 We consider threat modeling as a foundational activity to improve your software assurance.
 We are convinced that a good threat modeling practice will measurably decrease security issues of delivered products.